 Open CCS (shortcut is called “PIC C Compiler”).
 From the “Project” menu or ribbon, click on “PIC Wizard”.
 It will ask you where you want to save your new project.
 Making a new folder for it is suggested as the compiler will create a lot of files.

-If you want the project to be accessible to other team members, locate the new folder in D:\Documents\Dropbox\MSCP-elec share\CCS (“MSCP-elec share” may be referred to as “Battery Protection Share” for some people
+If you want the project to be accessible to other team members, locate the new folder in D:\Documents\Dropbox\MSCP-elec share\CCS (“MSCP-elec share” may be referred to as “Battery Protection Share” for some people)

 The PIC Wizard will now open and you will be presented with the “General” tab.
 The box on the left side of the wizard allows you to select between several tabs.
 In order to get a basic blinker working, you will only need the “General” tab and possibly the “Intr Oscillator Config” tab.
 The others are described here if you’re interested.